pactus-project/pactus.org/docs/guide/learn-account.md

 # Account

-## What is account?
+## What is Account?

 Account structure is used to hold the balance and sequence number of an account.

-## Account structure
+## Account Structure

-The format of account is like below:
+The format of the account is as seen below:

 ```go
 type Account struct {